 How To Properly Handle Your Bearded Dragon?

 To properly handle a beardie, first, give it time to get used to your presence.
-To do this, put your hand inside the tank – do not initiate interaction, just keep the hand inside.
+To do this, put your hand inside the

 Once the beardie is comfortable with your presence, you can start picking it up.
 Do this without sudden movements and gently.
 Always hold the bearded dragon under its belly.